The Cause of Knee Pain: Why It’s a Consequence of Something Else

 Your body needs a certain amount of motion to allow optimal recovery – you just need to work out what your threshold is.
 All it often takes is to listen to your body.
 Too much use may cause extra pain, swelling, and inflammation.
 Too little won’t facilitate progress.
 Speak with your Physiotherapist (Physical Therapist) to work this out if needed.

-Again, this may be the realm of a trusted Physiotherapist (Physical Therapist) but it’s very important to strengthen your knee where possible.
+Again, this may be the realm of a trusted Physiotherapist but it's very important to strengthen your knee where possible.

 Pain, swelling, and fluid on the knee can inhibit muscle function.
 If left unchecked, this can lead to a spiral of dysfunction.